Mount Unzen: Before the eruption

-From June 2 was Sunday, all 20 members of the Kamikoba area fire brigade slept at the agricultural training institute.
+On June 2, all 20 members of the Kamikoba area fire brigade slept at the agricultural training institute.
 They remained at the training center and were on alert.

-Pyroclastic flows
+Eruption and pyroclastic flows

-After 3:30 PM on June 3, small and medium-sized pyroclastic flows occurred frequently, and the first large-scale pyroclastic flow occurred at 3:57.
+After 3:30 pm on June 3, small and medium-sized pyroclastic flows occurred frequently, and the first large-scale pyroclastic flow occurred at 3:57.
 Although this pyroclastic flow (and its resulting pyroclastic surge) did not reach the "fixed point", visibility in the vicinity deteriorated significantly as volcanic ash from the dispersing cloud covered the surroundings, in addition to the rainfall that had continued from the morning.